jjay1288/NetworkAttackProject/README.md

 ![enumsetup](https://github.com/jjay1288/netattacksproj/blob/main/target/screens/pid.PNG)

-​	The only non-zero process ID is what we are looking for.
-Then we start a netcat listenener on another terminal with:
+​	We are looking for a process with a PID of something other than 0.
+Next we start a netcat listener on another terminal with:

 ```bash
 nc -lvp 12345
 ```

-Now we are ready.
 We pass the PID into the exploit and run it with:

 ```bash
 ./exploit 2761